arawkins/atom-monkey/README.md

 that package and how to improve it, visit the official forums:
 (http://www.monkey-x.com/Community/posts.php?topic=10505)

+## TO DO

+Below are planned (but not promised!) additions to the package.
+I'll do my best to get these implemented at some point.

+* Additional Targets (ios/android) in compiler options
+* Autocomplete provider for Atom autocomplete-plus
+* Atom Linter integration

 ## Support

-Please report any bugs as github issues.
+Please report any bugs or suggestions as github issues.

 ## Contributing